 Asthma is a chronic lung disease that inflames and narrows the airways.
 It causes periods of wheezing, chest tightness, shortness of breath, and coughing.
 Quick-relief inhalers are the fastest way to get lifesaving treatment to people with asthma and other lung diseases.
-Asthma is also treated with long-term control medications.
+Asthma can also be treated with long-term control medications.
 For financial assistance with managing your condition, see our page on Free & Discounted Services.

 - Asthma (MedlinePlus)

 - Asthma Overview (American Academy of Allergy Asthma & Immunology)